What happens when two public figures weigh in on a controversial issue?

 Musk publicly chided Zuckerberg on twitter, saying his understanding of the subject was “limited.”
 This typifies Musk’s approach to subjects, as he has a deep knowledge of many areas of engineering which he has brought to bear in his technical leadership of his companies.
 Zuckerberg is more focused on the opportunities that exploiting AI could bring in a tangible timeframe, and this typifies his leadership of Facebook and it’s meteoric growth.

-From what we know of the two men from their public personas and presentations they have given, we could hazard a guess that Musk is a Present-Past thinker, an archetype we call The Engineer.
-This thinking style is characterised by being driven to understand topics deeply and having a strong sense of the right way to do things.
+From what we know of the two men from their public personas and presentations they have given, we could hazard a guess that Musk is a Present-Past Thinker.
+This Thinking Style is characterised by being driven to understand topics deeply and having a strong sense of the right way to do things.
 Zuckerberg has a more mercurial persona, and embodies a very ‘silicon valley’ way of thinking.
-The Visionary archetype seems to fit him well: someone who can see the potential in a great many things and has a knack for getting people to follow his cause.
+This Future Thinking Style seems to fit him well: someone who can see the potential in a great many things and has a knack for getting people to follow his cause.